Isola di Vis – Komiza

 Berths are equipped with water and electricity at the dock.

 The end of the wharf is for use by ferries while pleasure boats and yachts can moor further out on dead bodies.
+A small shipyard equipped for technical work on boats is available.
+For nighttime entry, help yourself to a green light flashing three seconds placed at the head of the pier.

 Beyond Krizni Point there is an anchorage well sheltered from the first quadrants, and further north, just before Cape Banacj there is a small pier where you can moor your boat.